dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The PEP then takes that decision and enforces it, meaning the request is either allowed to proceed to the protected resource or is blocked.
 Enforcement is binary: permit or deny.
 If the decision includes additional data, it is up to downstream components, such as business logic or resource handlers to interpret and apply those, for example, by shaping the response or limiting available actions.

-However, there is one essential prerequisite: the system must know who the subject is, that is, it must verify that Alice is indeed Alice.
-This is the domain of authentication.
+However, there is one essential prerequisite: the system must know who the subject is — that is, it must verify the subject’s identity, confirming that Alice is indeed Alice.
+This verification process is the domain of authentication.
 Without it, the PEP has no basis on which to enforce access decisions.
 Authentication is therefore foundational, which is why we begin by examining authentication patterns and approaches.

 ### First-Party vs. Third-Party